Ted Lange: "Ask Isaac"

 Before the American edition of FHM folded in 2006, Lange wrote a sex and advice column, titled "Ask Isaac", with adult film actress Jenna Jameson.

 Celebrity Fit Club

 In 2006, Lange appeared in the fourth season of the VH1 reality show Celebrity Fit Club.
 He lost 28 pounds during the show's run.

 Personal life

 Lange married Sheryl Thompson in 1978, and they divorced in 1989.
 The couple has two children, Theodore William IV and Turner Wallace Lange.
 Lange married Mary Ley in 2001.
 His mother, Geraldine Lange, was a personal secretary to a San Francisco mayor and was public affairs director of KBHK-TV in San Francisco in the early 1970s.
 She also hosted programs on KBHK-TV.
+She died from COVID-19 on April 10, 2021 at the age of 96.

 Awards

 For his work theater directing, Lange received the NAACP's Renaissance Man Theatre Award, the Heroes and Legends HAL Lifetime Achievement Award, and the Dramalogue Award.
 Lange has also been the recipient of the James Cagney Directing Fellow Scholarship Award from the American Film Institute along with the Paul Robeson Award from Oakland's Ensemble Theatre.